 The most difficult time people have learning R is when functions don’t do the “obvious” thing.
-For example when sorting data, SAS, SPSS and Stata users all utilize commands appropriately named “sort.”
-Turning to R, they look for such a command and, sure enough, there’s one named exactly that.
-However, it does not sort datasets!
+For example when sorting data, SAS, SPSS and Stata all use commands appropriately named “sort.”
+Turning to R, they look for such a command and, sure enough, there is one named exactly that.
+However, it does not sort data sets!
 Instead it sorts individual variables, which is often a very dangerous thing to do.
 In R, the order function sorts data sets and it does so in a somewhat convoluted way.
-However the dplyr package has an arrange function that sorts data sets and is quite easy to use.
+However, the dplyr package has an arrange function that sorts data sets and it is quite easy to use.

 Another command that commonly confuses beginners is the simple “if” function.
 While it is used to recode variables (among other tasks) in other software, in R if controls the flow of commands, while ifelse performs tasks such as recoding.